indragiek/INAppStoreWindow/README.md

 The traffic light buttons are vertically centered by default.

+### Hiding the title bar in fullscreen

+You can tell INAppStoreWindow to hide when entering fullscreen mode, and reappear on exit.
+Just set the property `hideTitleBarInFullScreen`in order to hide it.

 ## Who am I?

 I'm Indragie Karunaratne, a 16 year old Mac OS X and iOS Developer from Edmonton AB, Canada.
 Visit [my website](http://indragie.com) to check out my work, or to get in touch with me.